How does the CGTMSE scheme work?

 Types of credit facilities available under the CGTMSE scheme

-- Working capital loans: Provide funds for daily operations and managing cash flow.
+- Working capital loans: Offers funds to support daily business operations and ensure smooth cash flow for business continuity.

 Credit facilities not Covered under the CGTMSE schemes